EzeibekweEmma/HNGx-Backend/hngx-stage-two/README.md

 <!-- TODO -->

 The server will start on port 8888 by default.
-You can change the port by modifying the `port` variable in `index.js`.
+You can change the port by modifying the `port` variable in `index.js` or in the `.env`.

 ### Endpoints